Saint Julien Memorial

 The St. Julien Memorial, also known as The Brooding Soldier, is a Canadian war memorial and small commemorative park located in the village of Saint-Julien, Langemark (Sint-Juliaan), Belgium.
 The memorial commemorates the Canadian First Division's participation in the Second Battle of Ypres of World War I which included fighting in the face of the first poison gas attacks along the Western Front.
-The memorial was designed by Frederick Chapman Clemesha and was selected following a design competition organized by the Canadian Battlefields Memorials Commission in 1920.
+The memorial was designed by World War I veteran and architect Lieutenant Frederick Chapman Clemesha, and was selected following a design competition organized by the Canadian Battlefields Memorials Commission in 1920.